rusticata/x509-parser/README.md

 A X.509 v3 ([RFC5280]) parser, implemented with the [nom](https://github.com/Geal/nom)
 parser combinator framework.

+It is written in pure Rust, fast, and makes extensive use of zero-copy.
+A lot of care is taken to ensure security and safety of this crate, including design (recursion limit, defensive programming), tests, and fuzzing.
+It also aims to be panic-free.

 The code is available on [Github](https://github.com/rusticata/x509-parser) and is part of the [Rusticata](https://github.com/rusticata) project.